madslundt/ReactHooksvsClasses/README.md

 # Extra
 React hooks has got quite popular very fast in the React community.
 That also means there are already thousands of React hooks that your app can depend on.

+# Run
+1. Make sure NodeJS with NPM has been installed on the machine
+2. Run the command `npm i`
+3. Run the project `npm start`

+`appClasses.js` is the application created with classes and `appHooks.js` is created with React hooks.

+You can decide with `index.js` if you want to run it with classes or React hooks.